cbg-ethz/haploclique/README.md

 Please use HaploClique in an empty directory.
 ##### Error correction
 For error correction, HaploClique takes a BAM alignment and the reference as input:
-`haploclique-assembly -r ../reference.fasta -a ../alignment.bam`
+`haploclique-assembly -r ../reference.fasta -i ../alignment.bam`

 For ultra-deep next-generation sequencing data sets, please set the minimal overlap to 90%:
 `haploclique-assembly -r ../reference.fasta -i ../alignment.bam -o 0.9 -j 0.9`